pavithra7369/-Single-cycle-RISC-V/README.md

 * MUX1: Selects between PC + 4 and branch target address
 * This multiplexer selects the next value of the PC based on whether a branch is taken.

+###  References
+Computer Organization and Design RISC-V Edition by David A. Patterson, John L. Hennessy